tang9527/gitboard-cli/README.md

 ## Usage

-> In the directory where the Git repository is located, execute the following commands👇
+> In the directory where the Git repository is located, execute the following commands

 ```sh
 gb rank